duncan-barrack/NHPP/README.md

 `classification_eg1`

-You should see the following
+You should see the following.

 ```
 Fitting training set for Class 1